Sulguni: Production

-According to the 1970s sources, sulguni accounted for around 27% of cheese production in Georgia.
+According to the 1970s sources, Suluguni accounted for around 27% of cheese production in Georgia.
 It was the third most popular pickled cheese of the Soviet Union, with 16.5% share in 1987 (after bryndza and Ossetian cheese).

-Sulguni may be produced from normalized milk of cow, buffalo, or a mix of these milks.
+Suluguni may be produced from normalized milk of cow, buffalo, or a mix of these milks.
 It is a "quick cheese" maturing in just one or two days.
 The mix of normalized milk and bacterial starter is scalded at 36-38 °C or, alternatively, renneted without scalding.
 It is then cheddared in whey at 34-35 °C for up to five hours, reaching titratable acidity of 140-160°C.

 The cheddared mass is then diced into pieces 1 to 3 centimeters long.
 They are heated to 60-80 °C in a rotating mixer, either directly or with added whey or brine.
 Plasticizing of raw mass takes five to seven minutes.
 Direct dry plasticizing yields fatter, drier cheese with superior taste.
 Plasticized cheese mass is then cooled, drained of whey and shaped by hand.
 Shaped cheeses are cured in cold (8-12 °C), mildly acidic brine for 6 to 48 hours.

-For a long time, sulguni rennet cheese was produced only by local Georgian farmers but in 2012 the Georgian dairy company "LTD Sante GMT products" started producing packaged sulguni.
+For a long time, Suluguni rennet cheese was produced only by local Georgian farmers but in 2012 the Georgian dairy company "LTD Sante GMT products" started producing packaged Suluguni.
 They are utilizing a fully automated production process, with minimized manual operations.

 In Russia, suluguni cheese is produced by technology described in GOST R 53437-2009 "Suluguni and Sloistyi cheeses.
 Specifications".
 Word "sloistyi" (слоистый) means "layered"; this name (layered cheese) is being used sometimes in the USSR and disused in current Russian language.